jina-ai/finetuner/README.md

         output_dim=100
     )
     ```
-5. Now the browser will open the Labeler UI.
-You can now label the data by mouse/keyboard.
-The model will get finetuned and improved as you are labeling.
-If you are running this example on a CPU machine, it can take up to 20 seconds for each labeling round.
+5. After model downloading is complete, your browser will open the Labeler UI.
+You can now label the relevance of celebrity faces via mouse/keyboard.
+The ResNet50 model will get finetuned and improved as you are labeling.
+If you are running this example on a CPU machine, it may take up to 20 seconds for each labeling round.

 ![Finetuning ResNet50 on CelebA with interactive labeling](docs/get-started/celeba-labeler.gif)